ryanoglesby08/javascript-workshop/presenter-start-here/the-plan.md

   `$ node -v`   => v6.x.x or v7.x.x
   `$ npm -v`    => v3.x.x or v4.x.x
 * A web browser
   Chrome is preferred.
-If you have any “crazy” extensions, you may want to deactivate those.
+Consider deactivating extensions.
 * A code editor
    IntelliJ, Atom, Sublime, vim.
 Whatever you like. :)
 * To be comfortable running commands in the terminal